quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/scf_loop.md

 Once the fixed point converges, `MeanFi` converts the converged density result back into a mean-field correction and returns that as `result.mf`.

 The solve metadata is available as `result.info`.
-For convergence diagnostics, `result.info.history` contains one record per SCF residual evaluation, including the convergence residual norm, the line-search residual norm, the chemical potential, the integration charge error, and the integration work for that evaluation.
+For convergence diagnostics, `result.info.history` contains one record per accepted SCF residual evaluation, including the convergence residual norm, the line-search residual norm, the chemical potential, the integration charge error, and the integration work for that evaluation.
 The convergence norm is the maximum absolute residual component; the Armijo/Wolfe line-search norm is the Euclidean norm whose square is used by SciPy's line-search objective.
 Passing `verbose=True` to `meanfi.solver(...)` prints the same progress records while the solve runs.